input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 `FinalMerkleRoot` is parameterised by the list of `VersionOracleRef`s of the verifier sidechains.
-Minting a `FinalMerkleRoot` verifies that for each of the `VersionOracleRef`s in the list, there is one `PartialMerkleRootToken` burnt with the same Merkle root as the token name.
+Minting a `FinalMerkleRoot` verifies that
+- for each of the `VersionOracleRef`s
+in the list, there is one `PartialMerkleRootToken` burnt with the same Merkle root as the token name
+- if `previousMerkleRoot` is specified, the UTxO with the given roothash is referenced in the transaction as a reference input

 One important detail is that `FinalMerkleRootToken` will take scriptId of `MerkeRootToken` so there's no need to change the implementation of `FUELMintingPolicy`.

+Although this is a relatively light-weight operation, the amount of tokens to be aggregrated could be limited due to transaction size limits.
+To mitigate this issue tokens could be aggregated in chunks, or incrementally.
+Both of these ideas are explained in more detail in the Alternative design considerations section.

 ## Alternative design considerations